getindata/kedro-sagemaker/docs/source/03_quickstart.rst

 - ``conf/base/sagemaker.yml`` configuration file, which controls this plugin's behaviour
 - ``Dockerfile`` and ``.dockerignore`` files pre-configured to work with Amazon SageMaker

-8. Adjust the Data Catalog - the default one stores all data locally, whereas the plugin will automatically use S3.
-Only input data is required to be read locally.
-Final ``conf/base/catalog.yml`` should look like this:
+8. Adjust the Data Catalog.
+By default, all data is stored locally, but the plugin automatically uses S3 for storage.
+Only input data needs to be read locally.
+If you have intermediate data stored in memory, you must specify it in the Data Catalog to save it in persistent storage (S3), as each node will execute in a separate container.
+The final version of ``conf/base/catalog.yml`` should look like this:

 .. code:: yaml